Shadow IT Pros and Cons to Consider for Your SaaS Strategy

 So, how do you begin to uncover employee purchasing and shadow applications?
 Follow these steps:

 When it comes to tracking and managing employees purchasing SaaS applications – or shadow IT – it boils down to finding the right balance for your organization and ensuring ongoing visibility of applications and governance.
-Zylo’s industry-leading SaaS management platform helps organizations of all sizes uncover Shadow IT — and ultimately lower costs.
+Zylo’s industry-leading SaaS management and optimization platform helps organizations of all sizes uncover shadow IT — and ultimately lower costs and fuel productivity.

-Ready to see how Zylo continuously monitors Shadow IT?
+Ready to see how Zylo can help you embrace shadow IT and empower employees?
 Schedule your personalized demo today.

 ABOUT THE AUTHOR